IES 6 IES 6:

 Objective

-1. The objective of IES 6 is to establish whether aspiring professional accountants have demonstrated an appropriate level of professional competence by the end of IPD in order to perform a role as a professional accountant.
+1. The objective of IES 6 is to establish appropriate assessment activities to determine whether aspiring professional accountants have demonstrated the required level of professional competence by the end of IPD to perform a role as a professional accountant.

 Explanatory Material

-1. Establishing whether aspiring professional accountants have demonstrated an appropriate level of professional competence by the end of IPD serves several purposes.
+1. Establishing whether aspiring professional accountants have demonstrated the required level of professional competence by the end of IPD serves several purposes.
 It protects the public interest, enhances the quality of the work of professional accountants, and promotes the credibility of the accountancy profession.

 Requirements and Explanatory Material